 Mature students wishing to apply for a degree programme in MIC must apply through the CAO system and then will be invited for an interview.
 In addition to the interview, such applicants may be required to take a short written test before admission.
 Mature students wishing to apply should note the closing date for receipt of completed applications.

-The ALC offers the Foundation Certificate for Mature Learners and the Pre-University Programme (PUP) to those who wish to continue their education.
+The ALC offers the Pre-University Programme (PUP) to those who wish to continue their education.

 The Pre-University Programme (PUP) is a 40 hour certificate programme, which is delivered in conjunction with Our Lady of Lourdes Community Services Group.
 The Pre-University Programme is delivered in the community and is aimed at adult learners from disadvantaged socio-economic backgrounds, over the age of 22, whose educational experiences and opportunities in their earlier years may have been limited, and who wish to continue their education, possibly with a view to going to third level.

 It aims to create a progressive access pathway into university level education.

 - Provide a 'taster' of higher education

 - Develop the skills necessary for success at third level